PirtleShell/laniakean-api-tests/readme.md

 ## About

 Loads of galaxy data to be had!

+If you find any bugs or unexpected behavior in the API, please raise an issue here.
+If you don't have a GitHub account, anonymous issue and feature request submission is set up [here](https://gitreports.com/issue/PirtleShell/laniakean-api-tests). **Feature requests welcome!**

-For more information see [the API docs](http://laniakean.com/api).
+For more information on the API, see [the docs](http://laniakean.com/api).

 ## Usage